OneDeadKey/arsenik/README.md

 If your layout is not on this list, feel free to open an issue or upvote an existing one.

-Here are some caveats for some specific layouts:
+Here are some caveats for specific layouts:

 <details>
 <summary>Ergo‑L/Qwerty‑Lafayette/other Lafayette layouts</summary>